 Well-built punching bag with the same materials as the higher-end Century Wavemaster bags, this is smaller and more affordable.

 The Original is a great choice for cardio kickboxing, kids, and light-medium intensity bag workouts at home, for someone who’s not a competitive fighter.

 What I like:

 Most inexpensive bag in the bunch

-It’s a hundred bucks cheaper than the Top 3 picks here, and over $200 cheaper than the lower-rated Ringside Elite reviewed next.
+It’s currently $200 cheaper than the Top 3 picks here, and 200 cheaper than the lower-rated Ringside Elite reviewed next.

 Quality build throughout

 Just like it’s big sibling above, the XXL, this smaller Wavemaster has Century’s build quality.

 A few owners raised the same complaint virtually every free-standing bag hears: it moves a little when hit hard.